 3 Elements for a Successful Cat Lifesaving Ordinance

 1. Accurate and straightforward definitions; strong implementation language

-- Cat is a member of the species Felis catus.
+A member of the domestic species Felis Catus.

 Explanation: These additional provisions implement and clarify the intent of the ordinance.
 This is where your careful crafting of definitions will pay off.